Just Mustard: menacing, combustible noise rock that embraces the darkness

 If there is a sense of a dark kernel at the heart of the record, a sense of being smothered under the unbearable weight of something too real, then Ball will go as far as to say that she was going through a period of “personal struggles” and “sorrow” during the time that the record came together in late 2020, although she also concedes, “we all lean dark anyway”.

-‘Heavy Under’ marks the latest stage in their sonic development, a further shift away from the swirling, more shoegaze-inspired headiness of their debut record.
+‘Heart Under’ marks the latest stage in their sonic development, a further shift away from the swirling, more shoegaze-inspired headiness of their debut record.
 The 2019 singles ‘Frank’ and ‘Seven’ served as a handy mid-point between the two albums, those songs popping with a brash and direct sheen, further accentuated by Ball’s vocals, which the band had moved front-and-centre.
 This time around, the decision was made to maintain some of the same crispness, but to re-submerge the vocals back into the mix.

 “We are naturally evolving, and we treat every project as its own thing,” says Noonan.
 “For this album we felt that if the vocals were too loud, then it makes the band sound too quiet.
 Your ear just hears it as quiet music.”